FaizanImran-blip/json_login_simulator/README.md

 - 🔑 Password verification (with hardcoded credential)
 - 📝 Save and read user details from a local file
 - 📦 JSON encode and decode user data
-- 🔁 Simulated data sending using Dart `Timer`
+- 🔁 Simulated data sending using Dart
 - ❓ "Forgot password" check using stored credentials

 ## 📂 File Structure